 There are no material intangible assets produced internally by the Group.

-Intangible assets under development include works related to the construction and development of the SAP CRM module, Business Object software and mobile software for sales representatives.
-These assets are planned to be commissioned in 2016.
+Intangible assets under development include mainly works related to the construction and development of mobile software for sales representatives and are planned to be commissioned in 2017.

 No security interests in the intangible assets have been created.